Typhoon Morakot: Taiwan

 After the typhoon, search-and-rescue teams were eventually deployed throughout Taiwan in response to numerous landslides and flash flooding.
 Helicopters were rushed to Siaolin to retrieve as many residents as possible and transport them to shelters.
 By August 11, nearly 300 residents were confirmed to have been moved to safety.
 During the afternoon, one helicopter crashed into a mountainside while carrying three crew members.
 All three crew members died.
 Continuing standards set up after the 1999 Jiji earthquake, the Government of Taiwan provided NT$1 million for each family member killed or missing and NT$250,000 for the critically injured.

 The military was dispatched with responding to the disasters all around the country with transporting food and aid around.
 After the typhoon, soldiers were also used in cleanup and rebuilding.
 An estimated 15,815 soldiers were used in total.
 With the assistance of firefighters and policemen, an estimated 41,752 people were rescued.
 Due to the severity of the damage in Siaolin access to the area was restricted to military personnel only.
 Major-General Richard Hu said it is still too early to state how many villagers had been buried, military rescuers just know that 90% of the homes of the three villages were buried by the landslide.

 On August 15, the Executive Yuan formed the "Typhoon Morakot Rebuilding Committee".
-The 37 person committee was given a budget of $116.5 million NTD to rebuild infrastructure and economic losses.
+The 37 person committee was given a budget of NT$116.5 million to rebuild infrastructure and economic losses.
 The committee has built 3,481 permanent housing units in 40 locations and repaired most damaged roads.
 However, there was controversy surrounding the relocation of people to these new housing units.
 The Executive Yuan announced that all flags be placed at half-mast in mourning between August 22 and 24.

 After the flooding, many organizations began raising money for rebuilding in areas affected by the typhoon.
 Special programs were aired on national TV to fundraise.
 Additionally, a fundraising festival named "Spread the Love" was held, featuring prominent TV personalities Matilda Tao, Chang Hsiao-yen, and Shen Chun-hua.
-The event lasted for 7 hours and was aired on national TV and raised $500 million NTD.
+The event lasted for 7 hours and was aired on national TV and raised NT$500 million.
 Many large corporations also donated money to the cause, including Chi Mei, Evergreen, Delta Electronics, Foxconn, Formosa Plastics, TSMC, Cathay United Bank, and Asus.
 The Chunghua Post released a special edition stamp, with all proceeds going to helping rebuild.